Related News for Hanumant Singh

 Northeastern Professor’s Robotic Boats Are Exploring the Arctic

-ECE Professor Hanumant Singh and his work on robotics designed to gather data on glaciers, were featured on WGBH Morning Edition, titled “A Northeastern Professor’s Robotic Boats are Exploring the Arctic.”
-Singh’s robotic boats take surface measurements of Artic glaciers, a job that would be difficult and dangerous for humans.
-On a recent expedition off […]
+ECE/MIE Professor Hanumant Singh and his work on robotics designed to gather data on glaciers, were featured on WGBH Morning Edition, titled “A Northeastern Professor’s Robotic Boats Are Exploring the […]

 Robotics Student Researching Autonomous Vehicle Solutions

-Robotics graduate student Srinivas Peri, MS’24, is completing a six-month co-op at TWT Science & Innovation in Germany, where he is researching and developing autonomous vehicle solutions.
+Srinivas Peri, MS’24, robotics, is completing a six-month co-op at TWT Science & Innovation in Germany, where he is researching and developing autonomous vehicle solutions.

-Northeastern Engineer Hanumant Singh and his Collection of Sea-Diving Robots add New Depth to our Understanding of Climate Impacts
+Singh and His Collection of Sea-Diving Robots Add New Depth to Our Understanding of Climate Impacts

-A Northeastern Professor is Using Aquatic Drones to Measure How Quickly Icebergs are Melting
+Using Aquatic Drones To Measure How Quickly Icebergs Are Melting

 Measuring Global Ice Melt